ppy/osu-wiki/news/2025/2025-08-25-capture-the-achievement-2-concludes.md

 ## Top place finishers

 The competition for the top spots was fierce, with 1st place frequently swapping throughout the event ([timelapse](https://www.youtube.com/watch?v=553VEjgSx5k)).

 After the dust initially settled, **Pawsome 🖐️** and **osu!friends** take the lead, swapping spots throughout the first two days.
 During the third day, **bc3 ultra** catches up and briefly holds first, before it returns to **Pawsome 🖐️** vs **osu!friends**.

-However, come the 6th day, **Magic's Animals** shakes up the leaderboard, taking **Pawsome 🖐️**'s #2 spot.
-Though, with several other teams close behind, it's not easy to maintain.
+However, come the 6th day, **Magic's Animals** shakes up the leaderboard, taking **Pawsome 🖐️**'s #2 spot, though with several other teams close behind, it's not easy to maintain.
 After 3 days, **Magic's Animals** crumble, leaving **Pawsome 🖐️** and two new teams fighting for 2nd: **thought it was a normal tourney** and **EXEC_with.METHOD_METAFALICA/.**.

 All the while, **osu!friends** maintains their huge lead in 1st.
 However, around the 12th day is when they begin to worry, as **thought it was a normal tourney** puts the #2 battle to rest, turning it into a battle for #1.
 Both teams are fiercely gaining, when after 2 long days, the #1 spot finally switches.

 After this point, the momentum continues, as **thought it was a normal tourney** pulls even farther ahead, trying to secure 1st place.
 With only 2 days left, there's not much time for **osu!friends** to make up the huge gap.
 The 1st place spot has been secured.
-2nd place, however, is not. **Pawsome 🖐️** has been following behind in 3rd this whole time, and within the final hours of the event, they're able to pass up **osu!friends** for 2nd place.
+2nd place, however, is not.

+**Pawsome 🖐️** has been following behind in 3rd this whole time, and within the final hours of the event, they're able to pass up **osu!friends** for 2nd place.

 Congratulations to the top 3 teams!